-For the first question, 97% of the responses affirmed that students would recommend the course to another student.
-Many of the student responses mirrored this statement - "Yes, the instructor showed great enthusiasm towards the students and their grades."
+For the first question, 92% of the responses affirmed that students would recommend the course to another student.
+Many of the student responses mirrored this statement - "I would definitely recommend this class to others.
+I would recommend her because she's strict and treats you as a adult.
+She is also very helpful when you ask questions."
 Responses to the second question are used by individual instructors for self-evaluation with appropriate changes made to increase student engagement and success.
 The third question responses varied on the intensity of the use of Brightspace in the class.
 If instructors used it for a few things such as grades and communication, the students approved of it.
-Students did request that grades be placed on Brightspace.
-Instructors have helped create the procedures so that grades will be posted on Brightspace beginning in 2017-18.
+Students used this question to voice a major concern about the wi-fi or lack of it on campus.